 - What is the most important information I should know about morphine and naltrexone (Embeda)?

-- What should I discuss with my healthcare provider before using morphine and naltrexone (Embeda)?
+- What should I discuss with my healthcare provider before taking morphine and naltrexone (Embeda)?

 - How should I use morphine and naltrexone (Embeda)?